Skip to content

 • Factory: correct answers power production lines

 Did you know?
 Gold Quest is Blooket’s most popular mode, and it’s deliberately luck-based.
 A student who answers 5 questions correctly can beat someone who answered 50+ through random chest mechanics.
-Tom Stewart, Blooket’s creator, has acknowledged this is by design.
+Tom Stewart, Blooket’s co-founder with his brother Ben, has acknowledged this is by design.

 Teachers on Reddit have questioned whether students focus on the math or on the slot machine.
 That tension defines the Blooket experience.